SteveKChiu/lua-intf/README.md

 Export C++ class or function to Lua script
 ------------------------------------------

-You can easily export C++ class or function for lua, consider the following C++ class:
+You can easily export C++ class or function for Lua script, consider the following C++ class:

 	class Web
 	{